yassineaitmohamed/LMA/README.md

 rm ~/Desktop/LMA/data/articles.db

 # Restart LMA - database will be recreated
-# Then click Refresh to re-index PDFs
+# Then click 🔄 Refresh to re-index all PDFs
 ```

 ### macOS Permission Issues